How to Apply

 Deadlines

-Applicants to the MS in Epidemiology program must apply to begin in the summer quarter.
-The deadline is January 15 for all applicants.
+The application deadline is January 15 for all applicants.
 Admissions are made on a rolling basis, and we strongly recommend that applicants submit their materials well before the deadline.
 All applications should indicate summer as the quarter of entry.

 Prerequisites

-• Taken a college-level course in calculus or statistics before starting the program
+- Have taken a college-level course in calculus or statistics before applying to the program

 Application Requirements